praydog/uevr-docs/src/usage/overview.md

-# UnrealVR: In-Depth Guide
+# UEVR: In-Depth Guide

-Dive deeper into the UnrealVR and learn how to fine-tune your VR experience with this comprehensive guide.
+Dive deeper into the UEVR and learn how to fine-tune your VR experience with this comprehensive guide.
 We'll explore various settings, configurations, and troubleshooting tips to help you get the most out of your favorite Unreal Engine games in VR.

 ## Frontend GUI